Henry Knox: Philadelphia campaign

 Knox returned to the main army for the 1777 campaign.
 In June he learned that Congress had appointed Philippe Charles Tronson du Coudray, a French soldier of fortune, to command the artillery.
 Du Coudray's appointment upset not only Knox, who immediately threatened his resignation to Congress, but also John Sullivan and Nathanael Greene, who also protested the politically motivated appointment.
 George Washington also wrote Congress on behalf of Knox on May 31, 1777.
 Du Coudray was subsequently reassigned to the post of inspector general, and died in a fall from his horse while crossing the Schuylkill River in September 1777.

 Knox was present at Brandywine, the first major battle of the Philadelphia campaign, and at Germantown.
 At Germantown he made the critical suggestion, approved by Washington, to capture rather than bypass the Chew House, a stone mansion that the British had occupied as a strong defensive position.
-This turned out to significantly delay the army's advance and gave the British an opportunity to reform their lines.
+This turned out to significantly delay the American advance and gave the British an opportunity to reform their lines.
 Knox afterward wrote to Lucy, "To [morning fog and] the enemy's taking possession of some stone buildings in Germantown, is to be ascribed the loss of the victory."
 Knox was also present at the Battle of Monmouth in July 1778, where Washington commended him for the artillery's performance.
 The army saw no further action that year, but privateers that Knox and fellow Massachusetts native Henry Jackson invested in were not as successful as they hoped; many of them were captured by the British.